Breakend/gym-extensions/README.md

 # gym-extensions(-multitask)
-This repo is intended as an extension for OpenAI Gym for continuous domains.
-This means Mujoco or Roboschool envs.
-Pull requests are welcome.
+This repo is intended as an extension for OpenAI gym for multitask domains, particularly focusing on continuous domains such as MuJoCo tasks.

 ## Discrete Envs